-This is the first model to use measurements of particulate organic matter (POM), aggregation, low molecular weight carbon (LMWC) and mineral-associated organic matter (MAOM) to reflect the latest understanding of biological, chemical and physical transformations in soils.
+This is the first model to use measurements of particulate organic matter (POM), aggregation, low molecular weight carbon (LMWC), and mineral-associated organic matter (MAOM) to reflect the latest understanding of biological, chemical, and physical transformations in soils.

 Soil organic carbon (SOC) can be defined by measurable chemical and physical pools, such as mineral-associated carbon, carbon physically entrapped in aggregates, dissolved carbon, and fragments of plant detritus.
 Yet, most soil models use conceptual rather than measurable SOC pools.
 What would the traditional pool-based soil model look like if it were built today, reflecting the latest understanding of biological, chemical, and physical transformations in soils?
-A team led by the Lawrence Berkeley National Laboratory propose a new conceptual model—the Millennial model—that defines pools as measurable entities.
+A team led by LBNL propose a new conceptual model—the Millennial model—that defines pools as measurable entities.
 First, they discussed relevant pool definitions conceptually and in terms of the measurements that can be used to quantify pool size, formation, and destabilization.
-They then developed a numerical model following the Millennial model conceptual framework to evaluate against the Century model, a widely-used standard for estimating SOC stocks across space and through time.
-The Millennial model predicts qualitatively similar changes in total SOC in response to single factor perturbations when compared to Century, but different responses to multiple factor perturbations.
+They then developed a numerical model following the Millennial model conceptual framework to evaluate against the Century model, a widely used standard for estimating SOC stocks across space and through time.
+The Millennial model predicts qualitatively similar changes in total SOC in response to single-factor perturbations when compared to Century, but different responses to multiple-factor perturbations.
 Furthermore, they reviewed important conceptual and behavioral differences between the Millennial and Century modeling approaches, and the field and lab measurements needed to constrain parameter values.
 The Millennial model is proposed as a simple but comprehensive framework to model SOC pools and guide measurements for further model development.

 Earth Sciences Division, Lawrence Berkeley National Laboratory

 Abramoff, R.Z., X. Xu, M. Hartman, S. O’Brien, W. Feng, E.A.
 Davidson, A.C.
 Finzi, D. Moorhead, J. Schimel, M.S.
 Torn, M.A.
-Mayes, “The Millennial Model: In Search of Measurable Pools and Transformations for Modeling Soil Carbon in the New Century.”
-Biogeochemistry (2017).
+Mayes.
+“The Millennial Model: In search of measurable pools and transformations for modeling soil carbon in the new century.”
+Biogeochemistry (early online publishing December 2017) 137, 51–71 (2018).
 [DOI:10.1007/s10533-017-0409-7]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER